She-Ra: Fictional character biography

 Adora, having been trained by the Horde her entire life, assumes leadership of the Great Rebellion.
 The epic battle to free Etheria from the grip of the Evil Horde rages on, spreading across the corners of the planet.
 Through this war, She-Ra calls upon her allies across the globe and the Universe, using their special talents to battle against Horde creations.
-It is implied in several episodes that she has romantic feelings towards the rebel pirate Captain Sea Hawk, who is attracted to her in her guise of Adora, as opposed to She-Ra; in the extended MOTU/POP Universe they get Married and have children who aid them in battle on Etheria, Eternia and across the Galaxies, on Primus (Primus is part of Lore in the extended universe, also in New Adventures of He Man) and Earth where Adora and Adam's Mother Marlena is from, and other planets across the universe.
+It is implied in several episodes that she has romantic feelings towards the rebel pirate Captain Sea Hawk, who is attracted to her in her guise of Adora, as opposed to She-Ra.
+In the extended MOTU/POP Universe they get married and have children who aid them in battle on Etheria, Eternia and across the Galaxies.
 Whether or not She-Ra, He-Man and their friends were ever successful in defeating the Horde or the Forces of Evil was never revealed, as both series were cancelled before any definite resolutions could be reached.
-However, it was shown little-by-little that the citizens and kingdoms all over Etheria were rising up against the Horde and pushing back against their tyranny.
+However, it was shown that, little-by-little, the citizens and kingdoms all over Etheria were rising up against the Horde and pushing back against their tyranny.
 Unlike Adam, who often feigned laziness and a carefree attitude to deflect any suspicion that he may be He-Man, Adora never acted against her nature and was always seen as brave and selfless, willing to help others in need at a moment's notice.

 When Adora transforms to She-Ra, two castles are shown in the background.
-The first is Castle Grayskull; the second, Crystal Castle is located atop Skydancer Mountain and is overseen by an entity called Light Hope, who advises She-Ra in times of crisis.
+The first is Castle Grayskull; the second, Crystal Castle, is located atop Skydancer Mountain and is overseen by an entity called Light Hope, who advises She-Ra in times of crisis.
 In the Princess of Power toyline, the castle is also protected by two winged crystal horses, Moonbeam and Sun Dancer.
-The Crystal Castle's location is known only to Ahgo (King of the Trolls), She-Ra, her allies who know of her secret (Madame Razz, Kowl and Spirit/Swiftwind) and He-Man and his allies who know of his secret (Sorceress, Man at Arms, Orko and Cringer/BattleCat).
+The Crystal Castle's location is known only to Ahgo (King of the Trolls), She-Ra and her allies who know of her secret (Madame Razz, Kowl and Spirit/Swift Wind), and He-Man and his allies who know of his secret (Sorceress, Man at Arms, Orko and Cringer/Battle Cat).
 She-Ra has sworn to keep its location secret, thus earning the title of "Defender of the Crystal Castle."
 In the extended MOTU/POP universe, She-Ra travels alongside Sea Hawk in his new version of the Solar Sailor ship, which can now fly in both space and air, ride the sea on water, and submerge in its depths.
 She also journeys the Universe alongside He Man in his Starship Eternia as a member of the Galaxy Defenders.